Researched Models: A Meta-Analysis

 2. Asses the motivation and capacity for change

-3. Asses the resources and motivation of the change agent.
+3. Assess the resources and motivation of the change agent.
 Includes change agent’s commitment to change, power, and stamina.

 4. Choose progressive change objects.
 In this step, action plans are developed and strategies are established.